vubao2303/working-9to5/README.md

 * In HTML file
   <ul>
   <li>Set content in orgnize semantic HTML
-  <li>Create time blocks for hour 9:00-17:00 that have the <li>hours, room for user input and save button
+  <li>Create time blocks for hour 9:00-17:00 that have the hours, room for user input and save button
   <li>Links pages and website and tool pages properly
   </li>
   </ul>